jtontiwith/noobz/README.md

 * jQuery
 * HTML
 * CSS
-* a little empathy for the non-technical founder, not everybody needs to code!
+* a little empathy for the non-technical founder, they do the business execution that turns code into a real company

 ## Features